PASS

 If the structure does not correspond to these criteria or the input data contains any other errors, a message about the first critical error will be received.

-For a multicomponent structure, only the largest component (with the largest number of heavy atoms) is taken into account.
+For a multi-component structure, only the largest component (with the largest number of heavy atoms) is taken into account.

 Based on the prediction results, you can evaluate the contribution of each of the atoms of the structure to the estimated biological activity.
 Select the desired biological activity in the predicted activity spectra by clicking on it; then, each of the atoms of the structure will be colored according to the following scheme: